MathieuSoysal/file-updater-for-release/README.md

         with:
           fetch-depth: 0
           token: ${{ secrets.GITHUB_TOKEN }} # You need to create your own token with commit rights
+          ref: main # The branch you want to commit to

       - name: Update files